Jon Cypher: Career

-On July 20, 1992 Cypher suffered an injury during a dress rehearsal at the Benedum Center in Pittsburgh.
-He was preparing for an appearance as Fagin in the Civic Light Opera production of Oliver! when he fell down a darkened stairway at the theater, breaking his leg in two places and damaging cartilage and ligaments.
-The incident left Cypher playing the character while seated in a wheelchair.
-He sued the theater and a performance company in Pittsburgh for $20,000.
-In a 2013 interview, Cypher revealed he still walked with a cane.
+On July 20, 1992, Cypher fell down a darkened stairway during a dress rehearsal for his role as Fagin in Oliver!.
+He broke his leg in two places and was forced to play Fagin while seated in a wheelchair.
+Cypher later sued the theater and a performance company in Pittsburgh for $20,000.
+In a 2013 interview, Cypher revealed that he still walked with a cane.

-In a 2014 interview, he stated that poverty was the secret to his 47-year-long career.
+In a 2014 interview, Cypher stated that poverty was the secret to his 47-year-long career.

 Personal life

 Cypher was married to Ruth Wagner from 1965 to 1975.
 After they divorced, he married scientist Carol Rosin.